attevinon/attevinon/README.md

 ### Hello 😊
 Pronouns: she/her

-My main soft skills (imho) are staying on task, desire to learn and logical thinking ✌
+My main soft skills are staying on task, desire to learn and logical thinking ✌

 ✨ Tools I use:
 - C# (often C# 7.3, but I know about 10.0 features)
 - Visual Studio 2020/2022
+- Unity 3D (2019.2 + )
 - Windows Forms
 - Xamarin
 - WPF (although i haven't uploaded any projects made on that platform yet)
 - SQLite (MS SQL sometimes)
 - Paint tool SAI 2 for drawing icons, images, etc

-I had some experience with ASP.NET Core and Unity 3D as well 🎮

 <!--
 **attevinon/attevinon** is a ✨ _special_  repository because its `README.md` (this file) appears on your GitHub profile.